PwYF Community Events

 The Regina Public Library has 3D printers available for use.
 I think you take a short course to be eligible to use them and then they are available for your use at a small cost to pay for the filament.

-: tlh878 May 23, 2023, 08:48If you have a 3D printer you can use the file you linked to and print out the insert.
+Quote from: tlh878 on May 23, 2023, 08:48If you have a 3D printer you can use the file you linked to and print out the insert.
 If not, there are LOTS of places that will print for you and ship to your address once you provide the files.
 I have not used these services, so I can't comment on price or quality or recommend one over another.

 There are also places to buy pre-made inserts (https://www.inserthere.me/productdisplay/jerusalem-anno-domini for example) that are sometimes wooden or foam core or plastic.